NOAA-CSL/NOAA_BBB_PRU_DAQ_Cape/README.md

 Spectrometer (POPS) instrument that is used to make balloon and aircraft particle concentration measurements.
 The POPS instrument is patented and can be licensed for $500 per year.
 Contact Derek Parks (Derek.Parks@NOAA.gov) for more information.
-This cape and software has been patented and is being presented (with the included disclaimer) free for public ownload, modification and use.
+This cape and software has been patented and is being presented (with the included disclaimer) free for public download, modification and use.
 The programs that are presented are for the POPS instrument, and are meant as an example and guide for developing other applications.

 ##Cape Features: